Indians Speak Out Against Racism in South Korea

 While South Korean culture, especially its entertainment industry, has garnered global acclaim, the country’s obsession with beauty standards remains a major impediment.
 The emphasis on a specific set of physical attributes perpetuates a culture that marginalizes those who do not conform to these standards, including many immigrants.

 The deeply ingrained concept of lookism, where appearance is of utmost importance, fuels the high value placed on plastic surgery in South Korea.
 This pervasive mindset creates an unwelcoming atmosphere for immigrants who may not fit the conventional beauty norms, contributing to a culture of discrimination.
+Despite the relatively small number of Indians living in South Korea compared to other countries, many South Korean brands are highly active and prominent in India.
+Here are some of them:

 Stay informed with Decode Today!
 Subscribe for the latest updates on global news, businesses, market trends, technology, and the economy.